anavarro9731/soap/src/setup.md

   against a packaged version of soap. e.g. srv.ps1 -ToRemoteSoap.
 Both these problems should alert you through issues when publishing but its good to note them.
 - Had some very wierd situation on a new machine where I was getting an error about now being able to find the local.settings.json file when starting the function app locally.
 Closing ALL instances of Rider and reloading seemed to fix it.
+- Be careful about accidentally upgrade the Azure Functions Runtime to a version that doesn't support your current configuration.
+It's easy todo because upgrading the Core Tools plugin in Rider will upgrade the runtime too.